 Driving on gravel roads can cause rocks to fly up and hit your windshield.
 So, it’s important to be careful when you’re driving on these types of roads.

-If you follow these tips, you can help keep your new windshield in optimal condition.
+If you follow these tips from windshield replacement specialists, you can help keep your new windshield in optimal condition.
 Remember, your windshield is an important part of your car and it needs to be properly maintained.